Skip to main contentSkip to main navigationSkip to footer content

 Principles of Color

-This course introduces students to a variety of media in painting.
+This course introduces students to a variety of painting media.
 Students learn, apply, and analyze the elements of art and the principles of design in their own art making and in the art of others.
 The course emphasizes various methods of painting, including watercolor, acrylic, and oil.

 ART 122 (3-0-3)